6vvvvvv/Sportihome_React_NextJs_Mongo/README.md

 ## 7:MongoDB

-Here the application will automatically create two collections <favs> <spots> in mongoDB if they are not exist, or application will retrieve datas from mongoDB and synchronize to the frontend in avoid to second time creation.
+Here the application will automatically create two collections FAVS SPOTS in mongoDB if they are not exist, or application will retrieve datas from mongoDB and synchronize to the frontend in avoid to second time creation.

-<favs> serves as store for the sport info, while
+FAVS serves as store for the sport info, while
-<spots> serves for store the response from API as shown above, with a new addition filed <choosefav> which
-defines the <want to go> status for individual spot.
+SPOTS serves for store the response from API as shown above, with a new addition filed CHOOSEFAV which defines the <want to go> status for individual spot.
 Here is an example spot status by default

-## in favs
+## in FAVS
 ![image](https://github.com/6vvvvvv/Sportihome_React_NextJs_Mongo/blob/master/screenshot/8.jpg)

-## in spots
+## in SPOTS
 ![image](https://github.com/6vvvvvv/Sportihome_React_NextJs_Mongo/blob/master/screenshot/9.jpg)